Battle of Long Island: Invasion of Long Island

 The American plan was for Putnam to direct the defenses from Brooklyn Heights, while Sullivan and Stirling and their troops would be stationed forward on the Guan Heights.
 The Guan (hills) were up to 150 feet high and blocked the most direct route to Brooklyn Heights.
-Washington believed that, by stationing men on the heights, heavy casualties could be inflicted on the British before the troops fell back to the main defenses at Brooklyn Heights.
-There were three main passes through the heights; the Gowanus Road, farthest to the west; the Flatbush Road, slightly farther to the east, in the center of the American line, where it was expected that the British would attack, and the Bedford Pass even further to the east.
-Stirling was responsible for defending the Gowanus Road with 500 men, and Sullivan was to defend the Flatbush and Bedford roads, where there were 1,000 and 800 men, respectively.
-Six thousand troops were to remain behind at Brooklyn Heights.
+Washington believed heavy casualties could be inflicted on the British by stationing men on the heights before the troops fell back to the main defenses at Brooklyn Heights.

+There were three main passes through the heights; the Gowanus Road, farthest to the west; the Flatbush Road, slightly farther to the east, in the center of the American line, where it was expected the British would attack, and the Bedford Pass even further to the east.
+Stirling was responsible for defending the Gowanus Road with 500 men.
+Sullivan was to defend the Flatbush and Bedford roads, where there were 1,000 and 800 soldiers respectively.
+6,000 troops were to remain behind at Brooklyn Heights.
 There was one lesser-known path through the heights called the Jamaica Pass, farthest to the east, which was patrolled by just five militia officers on horseback.

 On the British side, General Clinton learned of the almost undefended Jamaica Pass from local Loyalists.
 He drew up a plan and gave it to William Erskine to propose to Howe.
 Clinton's plan had the main army making a night march and going through the Jamaica Pass to turn the American flank, while other troops would keep the Americans busy in front.
-On August 26, Clinton received word from Howe that the plan would be used, and that Clinton was to command the advance guard of the main army of 10,000 men on the march through the Jamaica Pass.
+On August 26, Clinton received word from Howe the plan would be used and Clinton was to command the advance guard of the main army of 10,000 soldiers on the march through the Jamaica Pass.
 While they made the night march, General James Grant's British troops, along with some Hessians, a total of 4,000 men, were to attack the Americans in front to distract them from the main army coming on their flank.
 Howe told Clinton to be ready to move out that night, August 26.